PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the raw result's lack of consumers are frozen.
 The focused gate passes `394 passed, 1 xfailed in 20.62s`, the 103-file branch-changed suite passes `1656 passed, 1 xfailed in 30.91s`, and targeted static validation passes.

+The raw very-late pad-layout call now retains its unchanged dictionary as `_very_late_pad_layout_stats`.
+It remains unconsumed and observation-only;
+the consumed norm-only fallback, nested route indices and scopes, transactional owners, schemas, and lower-level pruning remain unchanged.
+The focused gate passes `395 passed in 19.98s`, the 103-file branch-changed suite passes `1657 passed in 32.02s`, and targeted static validation passes.